 An Aggregator shall communicate the schedules of the individual DERs it intends to dispatch to meet its Day-Ahead Market Schedule to the Distribution Utility.
 The Distribution Utility will use this information to verify that the Aggregator's dispatch plan reflects applicable distribution system conditions.
-The Aggregator must include (i) the applicable Transmission Node, (ii) feeder used for each DER, (iii) unique identifier (e.g., utility account number and meter number) for each DER being dispatched, (iv) minimum and maximum operating limits for each DER being dispatched, and (v) the timing of the dispatch.
+Examples of information that tThe Aggregator must-may be required to provide to the applicable DU include (i) the applicable Transmission Node, (ii) feeder used for each DER, (iii) unique identifier (e.g., utility account number and meter number) for each DER being dispatched, (iv) minimum and maximum operating limits for each DER being dispatched, and (v) the timing of the dispatch. or (vi) the MW amount of a given service.
 For additional information on this process, the applicable Distribution Utility should be consulted.
 The Distribution Utilities will use this data to analyze the injections and reductions to understand conditions such as station or feeder issues, equipment loading, voltage profiles, outages and impacts on reconfigured or rerated circuits, compliance with NWA calls, etc.